barstoolbluz/floxenvs/spark/README.md

 # 🔥 A Flox Environment for Apache Spark Cluster Computing

+The `spark` environment is designed for local, interactive use—especially when users need help configuring things step by step.
+It's designed both to be usable and to be a teaching tool for learning about Flox.

-This Flox environment simplifies Apache Spark cluster deployment by providing an interactive configuration wizard, automatic network detection, and service management.
+This environment simplifies Apache Spark cluster deployment by providing an interactive configuration wizard, automatic network detection, and service management.

+The separate [`spark-basic`](https://github.com/barstoolbluz/floxenvs/blob/main/spark-basic/README.md) environment is designed for CI, headless setups, or scripted workflows—i.e., any non-interactive context.

 ## ✨ Features